NJ

 About New Jersey Resources Corporation

-Headquartered within the utilities sector, New Jersey Resources Corporation focuses on Utilities - Regulated Gas services and products.
 New Jersey Resources Corporation, an energy services holding company, distributes natural gas.
-With a market capitalization of $5.61B, it sits in mid-cap territory.
+The company carries a $5.91B market cap, placing it firmly in the mid-cap category.
 The company operates through four segments: Natural Gas Distribution, Clean Energy Ventures, Energy Services, and Storage and Transportation.

 Key stats